Skip to content

 How do bubbles form?

-K. Herman Schwartz proposed that a bubble is the minimal surface area way of enclosing a given volume of air back in 1888.
+Way back in 1888, K. Herman Schwartz proposed that a bubble is the minimal surface area way of enclosing a given volume of air.
 This surface is made up of a thin layer of water molecules sandwiched between two layers of soap molecules.
-When two bubbles meet they merge walls in order to maintain their minimal surface area.
+When two bubbles meet they merge walls to maintain their minimal surface area.

-When they pop, according to researchers at MIT, water evaporates from the cap of the bubble cooling its surface temperature when compared to the base (imagine a bubble on a flat plate).
-There is then a difference in surface tension at the base and the cap driving water upwards to the cap.
+When they pop, according to researchers at MIT, water evaporates from the cap of the bubble, cooling its surface temperature compared to the base (imagine a bubble on a flat plate).
+There is then a difference in surface tension at the base and the cap, driving water upwards to the cap.
 This is known as Marangoni flow.
-If this occurs on the surface of water the bubble may only last seconds.
+If this occurs on the surface of water, the bubble may only last for a few seconds.
 High-speed cameras capturing the event reveal they pop into 10-15 droplets.
-But if it takes place on not-so-clean a surface the bubbles can last much longer and explode into 250 or more tiny droplets.
+But if it takes place on a not-so-clean surface, the bubbles can last much longer and explode into 250 or more tiny droplets.

 Can you grow bacteria on bubbles?

 Absolutely!
-Though you might think that soap helps get rid of bacteria consider what soap solution is made of.
-If contaminated water is used then it is certainly possible to grow bacteria on a bubble.
-The commonest organism grown is Pseudomonas aeruginosa followed by Escherichia coli.
+Though you may think that soap helps get rid of bacteria, consider what the soap solution is made of.
+If contaminated water is used, then it is certainly possible to grow bacteria in a bubble.
+The commonest organism grown is Pseudomonas aeruginosa, followed by Escherichia coli.

-The formation of a biofilm on the surface of a bubble extends its life and as we saw earlier these bubbles explode creating 10 times as many droplets as sterile bubbles.
-They also expulsed 10 times faster from bacteria-laden bubbles than clean ones – up to 15 m/s.
+The formation of a biofilm on the surface of a bubble extends its life.
+As we saw earlier, these bubbles explode, creating ten times as many droplets as sterile bubbles.
+They also expulse ten times faster from bacteria-laden bubbles than clean ones—up to 15 m/s.
 Does this make a bubble the ultimate bacterial dispersal system?

 A bubble contaminated with bacteria (shown in the bottom panel) lasts much longer than a clean bubble.
 (Image: © Image courtesy Lydia Bourouiba and Stephane Poulain, Massachusetts Institute of Technology.)

-McGarrity and Coriell showed, experimentally, that if you blew bubbles using a contaminated sample then bacterial isolates could be collected from the face and hands of the bubble artiste, and that they remained on non-porous for up to 30 minutes.
+McGarrity and Coriell showed experimentally that if you blow bubbles using a contaminated sample, bacterial isolates can be collected from the bubble artist’s face and hands.
+They remained on non-porous surfaces for up to 30 minutes.
 The question then becomes, just how many products are contaminated?

-An enterprising nurse epidemiologist, back in 2005, found that 38 out of 75 (50.6%) of solutions were contaminated in the Children’s Hospital in Denver.
-This led to wholesale removal of them from the paediatricians’ repertoire whilst a safer alternative was found.
-It seems that pinwheels and party blowers just don’t cut it with the kids and so it was back to soap and water.
+An enterprising nurse epidemiologist found that 38 out of 75 (50.6%) solutions were contaminated in the Children’s Hospital in Denver in 2005.
+This led to the wholesale removal of them from the paediatricians’ repertoire while a safer alternative was found.
+It seems that pinwheels and party blowers just don’t cut it with the kids, and so it was back to soap and water.

 This also proved to be a problem in 2012 when three children developed sepsis when playing with a contaminated bubble-blowing toy.
-They had been playing happily in the morning and by the evening had developed a sore throat, limb pain, and a fever.
-The soap solution was the most likely culprit and an Italian team of investigators traced the soap products back to a couple of particular manufacturing zones in China.
+They had been playing happily in the morning and, by the evening, had developed a sore throat, limb pain, and a fever.
+The soap solution was the most likely culprit, and an Italian team of investigators traced the soap products back to a couple of manufacturing zones in China.

 Are bubbles really that bad?